 top of page

-She has been a recipient of the Friends of Music Scholarship from George Mason since 2023.
-She received previously the WVU Canady School of Creative Arts Scholarship from 2020-2022 and the Friends of the School of Music Scholarship while studying at East Carolina University from 2018-2019.
+Her dedication to music education and performance has been recognized through multiple scholarships, including the Friends of Music Scholarship at George Mason (2023–present), the WVU Canady School of Creative Arts Scholarship (2020–2022), and the Friends of the School of Music Scholarship at East Carolina University (2018–2019).

 unnamed.jpg